nowhereman999/BASIC-To-6809/README.md

 For more info check out the blog post here: https://wordpress.com/post/nowhereman999.wordpress.com/5054

+V 4.39
+- Fixed SCREEN and GMODE commands so that the graphic screen is only shown with the SCREEN 1 command now and pointers for screen locations are set properly
+- Fixed an issue with IF/THEN/ELSE in certain conditions

+V 4.38
+- Tweaked the COPYBLOCKS command, if there is a 6309 in the CoCo it will use TFM to do the copy (way faster)
+- Fixed a bug where the SCREEN command wasn't going back to text mode or graphics mode when sprites are being used

 V 4.37
 - Added TRIM$,LTRIM$ & RTRIM$ commands that will remove the spaces in a string
 - Fixed a bug where the IRQ wasn't being set properly if you used PLAY and a CoCo 3 GMODE